 Sometimes, however, certain clauses are going to be used with a specific document and with none others.
-For these few clauses to be stored in a separate folder and assigning an entire book to them (or assigning them to a DropDown List) seems an inefficient use resources.
+To store these few clauses in a separate folder and assigning an entire Book or DropDown List to them seems an inefficient use resources.
 In such cases, it just is easier and more efficient to include these optional clauses within the source document itself.

 These clauses 'tag along' with the document and when needed, can be quickly inserted at the appropriate location in the document.
 The entire document (including the optional 'tag-along' clauses) is self-contained.
 It can be sent to another user without having to send the folder that (otherwise) would contain the 'external' text.
 (Clauses can still be drawn from external sources, but a document such as is described above can be made entirely self-contained.)

 Tag Along clauses would be most frequently used when the clauses will never be used outside of the document.
-In such cases, the user or administrator may not want to devote a book or DropDown List (or even a single document) to house these clauses.
-It would also be appropriate to use 'tag along' clauses when you want to send a document to another Pathagoras user who is not on your network.
-That way, the other user won't have to create a new book or DropDown List to access the additional (optional) text.
+It would also be appropriate to use Tag Along clauses when you want to send a document to another Pathagoras user who is not on your network.
+That way, the other user won't have to create a new Book or DropDown List to access the additional (optional) text.
 It is available in the transferred document.

 The Tag Along text can be of any length, from a single word to many paragraphs.